C-Chads/tinygl/README.md

 * Per vertex color is broken due to a faulty optimization in clip.c

 * The conventions for 32 bit color were RGBA for textured triangles and ABGR for non-textured.
-Now both render as ABGR.
+Now both render as ARGB.

 * Little endian was assumed in a thousand places in the code